 Who is the Razer BlackShark V2 for?

-Actually using the headset is pretty straightforward.
+Using the headset is pretty straightforward.
 There’s very little in the way of onboard controls, with just a volume dial and a mic mute button on the left headphone.
-The volume dial sticks out rather prominently from the side of the headphone, but there’s enough resistance that an accidental bump won’t change anything, and it actually feels pretty satisfying to turn — it has a built-in catch at the mid point of the knob for some reason.
+The volume dial sticks out rather prominently from the side of the headphone, but there’s enough resistance that an accidental bump won’t change anything, and it actually feels pretty satisfying to turn — it has a built-in catch at the midpoint of the knob for some reason.

 Playing games with the Razer BlackShark V2 is easy to do for long periods of time.
 This is a very light and comfortable gaming headset, and paired with the mesh ear pads: I never ran into any strain or heat issues — even after hours of use.
-The headset’s compatible in one way or another with basically every gaming platform; just ditch the USB sound card and plug into your PlayStation 4, Nintendo Switch, or Xbox One via 3.5mm.
+The headset’s compatible in one way or another with basically every gaming platform; just ditch the USB sound card and plug into your PlayStation 4 or 5, Nintendo Switch, or Xbox One via 3.5mm.

 On PC, the Razer BlackShark V2 gains access to THX Spatial Audio through Razer Synapse.
 While surround sound isn’t the kind of thing to really make you better at any game, it works pretty well here.
 Virtual surround sound standards often depend as much on the game as the headphones, but multiplayer games like Valorant, Overwatch, and the recently remastered Halo 3 all sound great with the BlackShark V2.
 In all of these games, picking out directional audio cues like footsteps and gunshots was easy, and I never felt like I didn’t have at least a rough sense of where a sound was coming from.